TakingFire/H3Status/Protocol.md

-  "HoldJointBreak",            // An enemy died from joint twisting "HoldJointSever",            // An enemy died from joint pulling "HoldKillDistanceBonus",     // Increases every 25m from the target "HoldKillStreakBonus",       // Two enemies died in quick succession "TakeCompleteNoDamage",      // Take was completed with no damage "TakeCompleteNoAlert",       // No enemies were alerted during Take "TakeKillGuardUnaware",      // A guard in the Hold room died unalerted
+  "HoldJointBreak",            // An enemy died from joint twisting "HoldJointSever",            // An enemy died from joint pulling "HoldKillDistanceBonus",     // Increases every 25m from the target "HoldKillStreakBonus",       // Two enemies died within one second "TakeCompleteNoDamage",      // Take was completed with no damage "TakeCompleteNoAlert",       // No enemies were alerted during Take "TakeKillGuardUnaware",      // A guard in the Hold room died unalerted